States parties to the Rome Statute: Islamic Emirate of Afghanistan

-In February 2025, following the ICC prosecutor's request for arrest warrants against Supreme Leader Hibatullah Akhundzada and Chief Justice Abdul Hakim Haqqani, the Taliban government, which is not recognized by the United Nations, issued a decree purporting to withdraw Afghanistan from the ICC effective immediately and retroactively nullify the accession in 2003.
+In February 2025, following the ICC prosecutor's request for arrest warrants against Supreme Leader Hibatullah Akhundzada and Chief Justice Abdul Hakim Haqqani, the Taliban government of Afghanistan—which is not recognized by the United Nations—stated that it did not view itself as bound to the Rome Statute, and declared that the country's accession in 2003 was "devoid of legal validity".
+However, the Taliban has not formally initiated its withdrawal from the Rome Statute.